WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 1. If `pseudos[':status']` isn't exactly 3 ASCII decimal digits, return an error.

+1. If `headers` does not contain a `Content-Type` header, return an error.

+   The client MUST interpret the following payload as this specified media type instead of trying to sniff a media type from the bytes of the payload, for example by appending an artificial `X-Content-Type-Options: nosniff` header field ({{FETCH}}) to `headers`.

 1. Let `payloadLength` be the result of getting the length of a CBOR bytestring header from `stream` ({{parse-bytestring}}).
 If `payloadLength` is an error, return that error.